Proavatar/MotionCaptureSDK/README.md

 All required functionality is implemented in the `MotionCapture` class.
 Since there can only be one instance of this class, the singleton design pattern is used and the methods of the class can be accessed using the `MotionCapture.shared` property.

-To use this class, place the following import in your file:
+To use this class, place the following import in your Swift files:

 ```
 import MotionCaptureSDK
 ```